Charlie Sykes

 Charles Jay Sykes (born November 11, 1954) is an American political commentator who was editor-in-chief of the website The Bulwark.
 From 1993 to 2016, Sykes hosted a conservative talk show on WTMJ in Milwaukee, Wisconsin.
 He was also the editor of Right Wisconsin which was co-owned with WTMJ's then-parent company E. W. Scripps.
-Sykes is a frequent commentator on MSNBC.
+Sykes is a frequent commentator on MS NOW (formerly MSNBC).

 Early life and education

 Charles Jay Sykes was born in Seattle, Washington and grew up in New York and Fox Point, Wisconsin.
 He is the son of Katherine "Kay" Border and Jay G. Sykes, a lawyer who later worked as a journalist for several small newspapers in New York before joining the Milwaukee Sentinel in 1962.
-Jay later became a lecturer in journalism at the University of Wisconsin–Milwaukee, a board member of the American Civil Liberties Union Wisconsin chapter, and ran for Lieutenant Governor of Wisconsin unsuccessfully against Martin J. Schreiber in the 1970 Democratic primary.
+Jay Sykes later became a lecturer in journalism at the University of Wisconsin–Milwaukee, a board member of the American Civil Liberties Union Wisconsin chapter, and ran for Lieutenant Governor of Wisconsin unsuccessfully against Martin J. Schreiber in the 1970 Democratic primary.

 After graduating from Nicolet High School, Sykes enrolled at the University of Wisconsin–Milwaukee, where in 1975 he graduated summa cum laude with a bachelor's degree in English.
 While at Milwaukee, Sykes was a member of the Young Democrats of America, and following a nonreligious upbringing he converted to Roman Catholicism at age 18.
 In 1974, using the slogan "A Different Kind of Democrat" due to his opposition to abortion, Sykes challenged Republican incumbent Jim Sensenbrenner for Wisconsin State Assembly and lost.
 As Milwaukee Magazine profiled, "his pro-life campaign signaled a growing crack in his liberalism.
 And as elements within the antiwar movement became violent, he became increasingly disillusioned."